propublica/fakenator/README.md

 > docker-compose build && docker-compose up
 ```

-Site will be accessible at http://localhost:8888/
+After docker builds the web server and database server, it will queue up the home page for generation, and shortly there after, the site will be accessible at http://localhost:8888/

 It fronts www.propublica.org

-The first time you browse to a page, it will 404 and queue that page for generation.
+The first time you browse to a new page, it will 404 and queue that page for generation.
 Your browser should refresh after 5 seconds and load the cached content.
 On subsequent visits to the same page, this app will serve from it cache.
 If a cache row has expired, its corresponding page will be queued for regeneration.

 ## Baconator Elements